Hundred Days order of battle: Austrian Army (Army of Naples)

 This was the smallest of Austria's military contingents.
-Its targets were Marseilles and Toulon.
+Its targets were Marseille and Toulon.
 General Frederick Bianchi commanded this army.
-This was the Austrian army that defeated Murat's army in the Neapolitan War.
+This was the Austrian army that defeated Joachim Murat's army in the Neapolitan War.
 It was not composed of Neapolitans as the army's name may suggest and as one author supposed.
 There was however a Sardinian force in this area forming the garrison of Nice under Giovanni Pietro Luigi Cacherano d'Osasco which may have been where the other part of this misunderstanding had arisen.
 Its composition in June was: